 Q: Are snowboard pants different from ski pants?

 A: Most companies sell their winter gear as skiing, walking, and snowboarding pants.
 However, snowboard pants are typically baggier than ski pants.
-That’s because you need to have enough room for maximum leg movement when you are swerving and maneuvering your way down the slopes.
+That’s because you need to have enough room for maximum leg movement when you are swerving and maneuvering down the slopes.

 Q: What can I do to prevent my ski pants from wearing out too fast?

 A: Buy high-quality pants with well-stitched seams.
 Pull at the seams to test if they are strong.
 Also, dry the pants near a fireplace before storing them to prevent mold, which can lead to faster wear.
 Avoid performing expert stunts if you are still new to skiing because you may rip your pants.

 Our top pick is the Burton Men's Insulated Covert Ski/Snowboarding Pant due to its thermal insulation and durable construction that keeps you warm and safe as you speed down the slopes.

 If you want a more budget-friendly option that’s still comfortable and warm, consider the CAMEL CROWN Women's/Men's Snow Ski Fleece Pants.